Sawvel Sees Progress, Demands Cleaner Execution After First Day in Pads

 “…We've got to up our pace, up our tempo on some things,” Sawvel said.
 “That happens when there's a lot of install going on.
 So you've got to play fast, right?

 “Overall, we got good work.
 We got a lot of good work,” Sawvel said.
-“But what should have been 2 hours of work took us about two hours and 15 minutes to get that work… Not from lack of effort, but just lack of execution.”
+“But what should have been two hours of work took us about two hours and 15 minutes to get that work… Not from lack of effort, but just lack of execution.”

-According to Sawvel, that standard isn’t going anywhere.
+That standard isn’t going anywhere.

 “There’s a standard.
 This group does a pretty good job with that standard, and I want to make sure we hold that.”